-Starting March 28, riders can expect the following changes to bus service:
+On March 28, the following changes to bus service were made:

-Many bus routes will have schedule changes.
+Many bus routes had schedule changes.
 Even if your route is not listed on this page, all riders should check their bus schedules for updates.

-If you ride one of the routes listed on this page, your bus will have changes to its route or schedule starting March 28.
+If you ride one of the routes listed on this page, your bus had changes to its route or schedule starting on March 28.

 See how routes have changed below:

-The following routes will have schedule changes that will impact riders.
+The following routes had schedule changes that impact riders.
 Click on a route number below to learn more.

-The following routes will have more trips, which will change the bus schedule or how often the bus comes to your stop.
+The following routes have more trips, which changed the bus schedule or how often the bus comes to your stop.
 Click on a route number below to learn more..

-Link Light Rail 2 Line Crosslake Connection opens March 28
+Link Light Rail 2 Line Crosslake Connection now in service

 More exciting news for local transit riders!
-On Saturday, March 28, Link 2 Line Crosslake Connection will open—providing riders with light rail service across Lake Washington.
+On Saturday, March 28, Link 2 Line Crosslake Connection opened—providing riders with light rail service across Lake Washington.

 Visit the Sound Transit website at soundtransit.org/crosslake for more information.